-Figure 14 shows a full cycle of highway speed braking and acceleration.
+Fig. 14 shows a full cycle of highway speed braking and acceleration.
 An example of energy management using the proposed control set is illustrated.
-Five traces on the left are the motor speed, reference voltage magnitude, phase current, torque and ultracapacitor voltage, respectively.
-The full cycle is further divided into 7 regions.
+The five traces on the left are the motor speed, reference voltage magnitude, phase current, torque, and ultracapacitor voltage, respectively.
+The full cycle is further divided into seven regions.
 Region 1 is the highway speed cruising where bulk inverter provides all the real power.
-Initially when braking starts, $|v{ref}|$ is beyond the inner subhexagon and the bulk inverter can't be disabled in region 2, so that hybrid modulation is still used and the ultracapacitor absorbs part of the regenerative energy while the rest goes into batteries in the bulk inverter.
-In region 3, inner-subhexagon encloses v{ref} for the rest of braking, so that bulk inverter is disabled and all regenerated energy goes into ultracapacitors as in the previous urban driving example.
+Initially when braking starts, $|v{\rm ref}|$ is beyond the inner subhexagon and the bulk inverter cannot be disabled in region 2, so that hybrid modulation is still used and the ultracapacitor absorbs part of the regenerative energy while the rest goes into batteries in the bulk inverter.
+In region 3, the inner subhexagon incloses $v{\rm ref}$ for the rest of braking, so that bulk inverter is disabled and all regenerated energy goes into ultracapacitors as in the previous urban driving example.
 After the standstill region 4, the vehicle accelerates, first with ultracapacitors power only (region 5).
-Obviously, the capacitor alone is not enough for a full acceleration; therefore in region 6, bulk inverter is enabled again to supply part of the power and the capacitor voltage regulating control further discharges the ultracapacitor and supply the other part of the power needed until the acceleration ends.
-Then in region 7, v{dcx} is maintained at 192V, forming a non-integer dc ratio with v{dc} .
+Obviously, the capacitor alone is not enough for a full acceleration; therefore, in region 6, bulk inverter is enabled again to supply part of the power, and the capacitor voltage regulating control further discharges the ultracapacitor and supplies the other part of the power needed until the acceleration ends.
+Then, in region 7, $v{dcx}$ is maintained at 192 V, forming a noninteger dc ratio with $v{dc}$ .

 Note that it is a vehicle system level decision regarding how far the ultracapacitors are to be discharged.
-The control set offers the flexibility to regulate its state of charge dynamically over wide rang without dc-dc converter.
+The control set offers the flexibility to regulate its state of charge dynamically over a wide range without dc-dc converter.

-Additionally, it is insightful to look at the zoom in view on the right side of the Figure 14.
-As motor speed and $|v{ref}|$ increase with a decreasing v{dcx} , the number of v{ab} levels (steps) and its envelope change accordingly.
-Furthermore, the noninteger dc ratios between two inverters result in certain overlapped levels in multilevel line to line voltage v{ab} ; while in conventional MCCC with integer dc ratios, it has purely clearcut steps.
-However, the fast average value applied to the motor load remains sinusoidal despite the unusual v{ab} shape.
-More thorough analysis of MCCC with non-integer dc ratios is in another paper [16] by the authors.
+Additionally, it is insightful to look at the zoom-in view on the right side of Fig. 14.
+As motor speed and $|v{\rm ref}|$ increase with a decreasing $v{dcx}$ , the number of $v{ab}$ levels (steps) and its envelope change accordingly.
+Furthermore, the noninteger dc ratios between two inverters result in certain overlapped levels in multilevel line-to-line voltage $v{ab}$ ; whereas in conventional MCCC with integer dc ratios, it has purely clear-cut steps.
+However, the fast-average value that is applied to the motor load remains sinusoidal despite the unusual $v{ab}$ shape.
+A more thorough analysis of MCCC with noninteger dc ratios is given in another paper [16] by the authors.